 Suicide Prevention Communication Plan

-The communications will be sent to students via email and through Montco Connect, as well as highlight suicide awareness information and link to free crisis response and mental health resources located on this Suicide Prevention Plan page.
-Additionally, Montco will run a social media campaign to encourage suicide prevention and mental health awareness to the surrounding community.
-The social media campaign will be deployed in September, as part of National Suicide Prevention Awareness month, and in May, as part of Mental Health Awareness Month.
+The communications will be sent to students and employees via email and through Montco Connect.
+These communications will highlight suicide awareness information and link to free crisis response and mental health resources in this Suicide Prevention Plan page.
+Additionally, Montco’s Wellness Center will run an awareness campaign to encourage suicide prevention and mental health awareness to the surrounding community.
+The campaign will be deployed in September, as part of National Suicide Prevention Awareness month, and in May, as part of Mental Health Awareness Month through a variety of channels, including Montco Connect, social media, digital signage, etc.

 Postvention and Communication Plan